chathurangasineth/Ransomware/README.md

   java jdk 5 or above
   Netbeans 7.1 or above

-After the installing the that mentioned softwares download my ransomeware folder and put it into the netbeans project folder.(C:\Users\chathuranga\Documents\NetBeansProjects)
+After the installing the that mentioned softwares download my ransomeware.zip folder and put it into the netbeans project folder.(C:\Users\chathuranga\Documents\NetBeansProjects) After that unzip the file.

 After that open netbeans and select the Ransomware application. go to the Ransomware_view package ---> MainDashBord.java right click and run it.